Core electron: Atomic core

-The atomic core refers to an atom without valence electrons.
+The atomic core refers to the central part of the atom excluding the valence electrons.
 The atomic core has a positive electric charge called the core charge and is the effective nuclear charge experienced by an outer shell electron.
 In other words, core charge is an expression of the attractive force experienced by the valence electrons to the core of an atom which takes into account the shielding effect of core electrons.
 Core charge can be calculated by taking the number of protons in the nucleus minus the number of core electrons, also called inner shell electrons, and is always a positive value in neutral atoms.

 The mass of the core is almost equal to the mass of the atom.
 The atomic core can be considered spherically symmetric with sufficient accuracy.
 The core radius is at least three times smaller than the radius of the corresponding atom (if we calculate the radii by the same methods).
 For heavy atoms, the core radius grows slightly with increasing number of electrons.
 The radius of the core of the heaviest naturally occurring element - uranium - is comparable to the radius of a lithium atom, although the latter has only three electrons.

 Chemical methods cannot separate the electrons of the core from the atom.
 When ionized by flame or ultraviolet radiation, atomic cores, as a rule, also remain intact.

 Core charge is a convenient way of explaining trends in the periodic table.
 Since the core charge increases as you move across a row of the periodic table, the outer-shell electrons are pulled more and more strongly towards the nucleus and the atomic radius decreases.
 This can be used to explain a number of periodic trends such as atomic radius, first ionization energy (IE), electronegativity, and oxidizing.

 Core charge can also be calculated as 'atomic number' minus 'all electrons except those in the outer shell'.
 For example, chlorine (element 17), with electron configuration 1s2 2s2 2p6 3s2 3p5, has 17 protons and 10 inner shell electrons (2 in the first shell, and 8 in the second) so: